Brothers in Arms

 “Oh, I’m afraid, you’ll never find out,” Rohan replied, clashing his sword with Angus’.
 They traded blows, both trying to get the better of each other, but so far their match was even.

 Angus blocked one of Rohan’s attacks and answered with a swift counterattack, but the blond man dodged in time to give him a shove forward, nearly sending his friend crashing into a wall.
-However, countless encounters with the castle guards throughout his entire life had made the formed thief both tough and fast, so he turned back to Rohan and continued the fight without giving an inch.
+However, countless encounters with the castle guards throughout his entire life had made the former thief both tough and fast, so he turned back to Rohan and continued the fight without giving an inch.

 As he put more and more force into his blows, his best friend kept backing away and soon found himself against the wall.
-But Angus refused to give up, and when Rohan’s blade met his again, he put all his energy into not only blocking the attack, but pushing the sword to the side.
+Angus refused to give up, though, and when Rohan’s blade met his again, he put all his energy into not only blocking the attack, but pushing the sword to the side.
 Seizing the opportunity, he subsequently knocked himself into Rohan, forcing the sword completely out of his hand and sending the both of them tumbling to the ground.